Last Rights (album): Release

+Critical reception

-Critical receptionLast Rights was met with positive reception.
+Last Rights was met with positive reception.
 John Bush of AllMusic considered the album Skinny Puppy's technical and artistic peak, going so far as to call it a "sonic masterpiece" that was "ten years ahead of its time".
 Writing for Entertainment Weekly, Jim Farber praised the album's ugly intensity as well as its rare moments of melody.
 Jonathan Gold of the Los Angeles Times wrote that Skinny Puppy "plays dance music that nobody dances to and bellows gloomy manifestos that no one understands".
 Gold went on to call Last Rights an "enormously ambitious work" that mostly pulls it off.
 Sputnikmusic appreciated how challenging the album was and admired that the band, despite being on the brink of dissolution, managed to pull together such an impressive work.
 Jon Selzer of Melody Maker called Last Rights "morbidly fascinating, unaccountably beautiful, and their best album yet."
 Writing for The Morning Call, Diana Valois said that if Last Rights closed Skinny Puppy's career, it would be an admirable conclusion.
 In 1998, Alternative Press ranked Last Rights as the 58th best album of the 1990s.
 However, not all critics were taken with the album's assault of sound.
 Dave Morrison of Select called the album "a huge stir-fried noise that's genuinely astonishing at times, but generally unfocused, often collapsing under its own weight".